jeffbr13/benjeffrey.com/content/posts/employ.ed-internship-week-1.md

 - student/teacher enrolment,
 - etc.

-All this is happening under the codename "Groupthink".
+All this is happening under the codename *Groupthink*.

 My projects may or may not contribute to this as the summer proceeds, but I will certainly find it useful over the course of my work here, if it gets completed before my eight weeks are up!